heptarch/heptarch.github.io/drafts/demon.md

 *1869.* In the Beethoven Rooms of 27 Harley
-Street, University College, Carey Foster theatrically regards the assembled bluestockings.
+Street, University College, Carey Foster theatrically regards the bluestockings assembled to hear about thermodynamics.
 "Heat"---he pauses for effect---"is not merely a trick of the weather, the sensible properties of a teapot or a furnace.
-Its very sensibility is evidence that it has measurable physical effects, which admit of precise determination.
-In this lecture
+Its very sensibility is evidence that it has measurable physical effects; these effects admit of precise determination."

 <p align="center">
   ⁂